antoineabourjeily/efrei-java/Project/Project.md

 ### Borrower:

-- ❏ Search for items by title, by author or by subject
+- ❏ Search for Books by title, by author or by subject
 - ❏ Check personal information
 - ❏ List currently borrowed books

 ### Checkout Clerk:

 - ❏ All the Borrower use cases, plus
-- ❏ Check out an item for a borrower
+- ❏ Check out a Book for a borrower
+- ❏ Check the borrower's age to see if the book's genre is appropriate
-- ❏ Check in an item that has been returned
+- ❏ Check in a Book that has been returned
 - ❏ Add a new borrower
 - ❏ Update a borrower’s personal information (address, telephone number etc.)

 ### Librarian:

 - ❏ All of the Borrower and Checkout Clerk use cases, plus
-- ❏ Add a new item to the collection
+- ❏ Add a new Book to the collection
-- ❏ Delete an item from the collection
+- ❏ Delete a Book from the collection
-- ❏ Change the information the system has recorded about an item
+- ❏ Change the information about a Book

 ### Administrator: